 - 3 Lemons, zested

-- Separate the dough into two portions and shape into a disks.
+- Separate the dough into two portions and shape into disks.
 Wrap each disk in plastic and set in the fridge for about twenty minutes.

 - Make sure that your bowl is not touching the hot water!
-Your goal is to simply whisk the egg whites and sugar together until the sugar has completely dissolved, then attach your bowl back to the standing mixer - the temperature should reach 160 degrees fahrenheit.
+Your goal is to simply whisk the egg whites and sugar together until the sugar has completely dissolved, then attach your bowl back to the standing mixer - the temperature should reach 160 degrees Fahrenheit.

 - Using the whisk attachment, whisk mixture starting at a low speed and gradually increase speed until medium peaks form - this should take about 8 to 10 minutes.

 - Once you've developed medium peaks, switch to using a paddle attachment.
 Slowly, start adding your butter in half-inch cubes and continue mixing.1 ½ Cups Unsalted Butter